numba/numba/docs/src/cudalib.rst

 Provides basic linear algebra building blocks that operates on the CUDA device.
 See `NVIDIA cuBLAS <http://docs.nvidia.com/cuda/cublas/index.html>`_.

-The cuBlas binding provides a simpler interface to use numpy arrays and device arrays.
+The cuBlas binding provides a simpler interface to use NumPy arrays and device arrays.
 We don't need special naming convention to identify the array types.
 Type information are inferred from the given arguments.
-Arguments for array storage information in cuBLAS C-API are not necessary since numpy arrays and device arrays already contain the information.
+Arguments for array storage information in cuBLAS C-API are not necessary since NumPy arrays and device arrays already contain the information.
-Whenever an array is required in an argument, user can pass in numpy arrays or device arrays.
-The binding will automatically transfer any numpy arrays to the device as needed.
+Whenever an array is required in an argument, user can pass in NumPy arrays or device arrays.
+The binding will automatically transfer any NumPy arrays to the device as needed.

 .. autoclass:: numbapro.cudalib.cublas.Blas